And more specifically: how to choose your espresso machine?

 Brands: De'Longhi, Jura, Melitta, Philips, Krups, etc.

-Average time for an espresso: 45 seconds including ignition
+Average time for an espresso: 45 seconds including ignition.

-Manual espresso machines with built-in grinder
+Manual espresso machines with integrated grinder

 - Coffee tamping

-- Extraction temperature
+- extraction temperature

 - Pressure